“One’s own” in Italian: proprio

-Proprio: How and when to use it
+How and when to use proprio?

 In this case, we can use both versions and the difference in meaning is null or very slight: proprio might make the sentence clearer as to whom we are referring to (like adding “own” in English).

 Mario ama il proprio lavoro. – Mario ama il suo lavoro.